 Extracting new pulsars and science from LAT data is computationally limited and almost impossible with conventional methods.
 Long integration times are needed to detect regular pulsations in the photon arrival times.
 When the relevant pulsar parameters are unknown a-priori, they must be explicitly searched.
 For observations spanning multiple years, this requires a dense grid covering a multi-dimensional parameter space, with a tremendous number of points to be individually tested.

-The same computational problem issue affects blind searches for continuous waves in data from laser-interferometric gravitational-wave detectors.
-The signals have the same phase model and the same search parameter space, and in both cases the data span several years.
-This has motivated the transfer and adaption of gravitational-wave methods to the analysis of LAT data for new gamma-ray pulsars.
+This resembles the computational challenge of finding continuous gravitational waves and has motivated the transfer and adaption of gravitational-wave methods to the analysis of LAT data for new gamma-ray pulsars.

-With these novel search methods developed at the AEI in Hannover, the following exciting findings were made so far:
+With these novel search methods developed at the AEI in Hannover, 39 previously unknown gamma-ray pulsars and 55 new radio pulsars were discovered and the following exciting findings were made:

 Today, hundreds of LAT-cataloged sources remain unidentified, with a still growing number: some of these could be new types of gamma-ray pulsars.
-Their detection might require further extension and advancement of the search methods following approaches used in GW astronomy.
-In addition to the improved search techniques, the computational resources for these searches are significantly enhanced by using the volunteer computing system Einstein@Home.
+Their detection might require further extension and advancement of our search methods.
+The computational resources for these searches are significantly enhanced by using Einstein@Home.

 New radio telescopes will make deeper and more sensitive observations of the radio sky.
 Our methods will contribute new radio pulsar discoveries in the growing amount of data.